 Co-founder of Microsoft with Bill Gates in Albuquerque, New Mexico in 1975, Paul Allen is a major investor, philanthropist and art collector.

-He is founder and chairman of Vulcan Inc., which oversees his philanthropic and business interests, owns the 2014 Super Bowl Champion Seattle Seahawks of the National Football League, and is part of the primary ownership group for Seattle Sounders FC, Seattle’s Major League Soccer team.
+He is co-founder (with his sister Jody Allen) and chairman of Vulcan Inc., which oversees his philanthropic and business interests, owns the 2014 Super Bowl Champion Seattle Seahawks of the National Football League, and part of the ownership group for the Seattle Sounders FC, Seattle’s Major League Soccer team.

 In recognition of Paul's broad philanthropy, as well as his leadership in fighting the 2014 Ebola epidemic in West Africa, the Carnegie Corporation awarded him its prestigious Carnegie Medal of Philanthropy in 2015.

-He is also a voracious pop-culture collector and started the EMP Museum in Seattle to showcase some of the music memorabilia that he owns. goo.gl/K4FnDg
+He was also a voracious pop-culture collector and started the EMP Museum in Seattle to showcase some of the music memorabilia he collected over the years. goo.gl/K4FnDg